pnadon/crypto-website/src/posts/signal-from-the-lighthouse.md

 `KZFQ QQXLYPFYXM JIJS GSQIIMX CEXNTIII XZPQII`

-Recalling your experience with cipher before the war broke out, you realize that this gibberish is probably an encrypted message, which requires a "key" to decipher.
+Recalling your experience with ciphers before the war broke out, you realize that this gibberish is probably an encrypted message, which requires a "key" to decipher.
 You pause in your journey to ponder how you could crack this code...

 # Solving the Challenge